 Here Are A Few Things That You Should Know About First

 Quietest Swimming Pool Pumps

 The main reason your swimming pool pump is making so much noise is that it is running full speed all the time.
 You will see as you read on that I am not a fan of energy hog 1-speed pool pumps.

 One often overlooked feature I love about variable speed pool pumps is that when you run them at lower speeds you often can’t even hear them.

 Obviously, if you have a bearing that has worn out on your pump motor is will be screaming.

 Above ground pool pumps mainly run on 115V service.
 For .75 HP to 1.0 HP pumps, you will need a 15 amp service breaker.
 For 1.5 HP pumps, you will require a 20 amp service.
-Unlike in-ground pumps, most above ground units come with a plug attached.
+Most above ground units come with a power cord already installed.
 The power cord does however come in two different types, fitting different outlets.
 Standard (regular home type), and twist lock (TL).
-Be sure to get the right plug type when ordering a replacement pump, or motor.
+Be sure to get the right plug type when ordering a replacement pool pump.

-Above-ground pumps also discharge water in two directions to accommodate different filter types.
+Above ground pool pumps also discharge water in two directions to accommodate different pool filter types.
 They have verticle (top) water discharge and horizontal (side) discharge.

 Inground amp/breaker requirements: .75 HP = 15 amp, 1 HP = 20 amp, and 1.5 and 2 HP motors require 30 amp service.

-Why 2-Speed and Variable-Speed Swimming Pool Pumps $ave you so Much Electricity
+Why 2-Speed And Variable-Speed Swimming Pool Pumps Save You So Much Electricity